Now Is Yours: Huawei Rolls Out Mate X7 Alongside a New Lineup of Innovative Products

-DUBAI, UAE, Dec.
-11, 2025 /PRNewswire/ -- Today, Huawei unveiled a new lineup of flagship innovative devices at a launch event themed "Unfold the Moment".
+DUBAI, UAE - Media OutReach Newswire - 15 December 2025 - Today, Huawei unveiled a new lineup of flagship innovative devices at a launch event themed "Unfold the Moment".
 These products included the HUAWEI Mate X7 mobile phone, HUAWEI FreeClip 2 earphones, HUAWEI WATCH ULTIMATE DESIGN smartwatch, and HUAWEI MatePad 11.5 S tablet.

 Zhu Ping, President of Marketing and Sales Services at Huawei Consumer Business Group, said Huawei will continue to walk alongside users worldwide, bringing warmth to technology.
 "By understanding and responding to users' real needs, we aim to help the world's consumers use technology to unfold every moment.
 Our goal is not only to deliver exceptional product experiences, but also to enable every user to embrace the moments that matter most to them."